 More About Playing Second Trumpet

-It’s also more likely that inside part will have “knuckle busters” in them – bits that are tricky to finger correctly.
-Try out the ending of the fourth Trumpet part to the Glenn Miller version of In The Mood and you’ll get my drift.
+It’s also more likely that inside parts will have “knuckle busters” in them – bits that are tricky to finger correctly.
+Try out the ending of the fourth Trumpet part to the Glenn Miller Band’s version of In The Mood and you’ll get my drift.
+Thanks to Joe Garland for arranging those knuckle busters.